Is GCE in my program? What do I have to do?

 What if my program already has a portfolio (professional, accreditation or other)?

 You will not be expected to complete two separate portfolios.
-You can either include an additional section in your portfolio dedicated to GCE or the artifacts that you choose to include in your portfolio to exhibit your specific program related skills may also meet the GCE requirements.
-Seek advice from your GCE Portfolio Advisor or faculty members overseeing your program's portfolio on how to proceed.
+You can include an additional section in your portfolio dedicated to GCE or the artifacts that you choose to include in your portfolio to exhibit your specific program related skills may also meet the GCE requirements.
+Seek advice from your GCE Learning Advisor or faculty members overseeing your program's portfolio on how to proceed.

 What if I switch programs?